-44 Scholes and Decision Maker (Freedom of information) [2018] AATA 4091.
+45 Scholes and Decision Maker (Freedom of information) [2018] AATA 4091.

-- the original FOI applicant, that is, the person who made the request for access to documents or for amendment or annotation of a personal record (s 60(3)(b)) - the principal officer of the agency or the minister to whom the request was made (s 60(3)(c)) - any other person who is made a party to the proceeding by the AAT (s 60(3)(d)). - 10.151 The AAT has a discretionary power under s 30(1A) of the AAT Act to join a person whose interests are affected by the decision. - 10.152 The Information Commissioner is not a party to the proceedings in the AAT, except in relation to review under s 89N of a declaration that a person is a vexatious applicant.
+- 10.145 The Information Commissioner is not a party to the proceedings in the AAT, except in relation to review under s 89N of a declaration that a person is a vexatious applicant.
 Consequently, the Commissioner does not play any role in the proceedings in defending his or her decision.
 In deciding the correct or preferable decision, the AAT will be guided by the submissions of the parties, who will ordinarily be the FOI applicant and the agency or minister who made the IC reviewable decision.
 As noted below in [10.153], s 61A of the FOI Act modifies relevant provisions of the AAT Act to spell out the role in the proceedings of the agency or minister who made the IC reviewable decision.
-Further, s 58(1) of the FOI Act provides that the AAT may decide any matter in relation to the FOI request that could be decided by the agency or minister. - 10.153 In relation to review of a declaration that a person is a vexatious applicant (see Part 12 of these Guidelines), note 3 to s 89N expressly refers to s 30 of the AAT Act, which sets out the parties to AAT proceedings.
+Further, s 58(1) of the FOI Act provides that the AAT may decide any matter in relation to the FOI request that could be decided by the agency or minister. - 10.146 In relation to review of a declaration that a person is a vexatious applicant (see Part 12 of these Guidelines), note 3 to s 89N expressly refers to s 30 of the AAT Act, which sets out the parties to AAT proceedings.
 Section 30 states that the decision maker (in this case, the Information Commissioner) will be a party to the proceedings.
-The Commissioner's role would be to assist the AAT and not to be a protagonist in the proceedings.
-45 An agency or minister could also apply to the AAT to be made a party to those proceedings (AAT Act s 30(1A)).
+The Commissioner's role would be to assist the AAT and not to be a protagonist in the proceedings.46 An agency or minister could also apply to the AAT to be made a party to those proceedings (AAT Act s 30(1A)).